glaParaBio/helminth-apollo-workshop-2025/tutorial/02-loading-data.md

 [http://localhost/](http://localhost/), open the *Linear Genome View*.
 Then from menu Apollo choose "Add Assembly" (refresh the page if option "Add Assembly" is not visible).
 Fill in the submission form with the fasta file and the two index files for *T. muris* in the `data` directory.
+As assembly name use *Trichuris muris*.
 Refresh the page once done.

 To add features to this assembly use the dialog form "Import Features" from the Apollo menu.
-Use the gff file `data/trichuris_muris.sample.gff3`.
+From the dropdown menu choose "Trichuris muris" and select the gff file `data/trichuris_muris.sample.gff3`.

 The corresponding cli commands would be: